fernanda-palacios/checkout-calc-mobile/README.md

 1. click url above url

-2. click 'Open project in the browser'
+2. click 'Open project in the browser' - (You may need to wait 30 seconds to run app simulator)

 For more details, please check "How to access and use application" section.